 Every day of shooting costs money.
 To reduce shooting days you need to cut pages out of the script.
 I wasn’t happy about this.
 In fact, I fought it for months.
 I loved the script just the way it was.
 I was tremendously excited about having 5 million dollars to help visually embellish the film; especially to help dramatize the difference between Les’ grimy underworld and K’harma’s glittering world of celebrity.
 I had never wanted Delirious to look tiny, cheap and cramped.

 But I also didn’t want to spend another 5 years trying to raise the money.
 So, one day I took a deep breath and plunged in.
-The hardest part was letting go of the anger.
-Once I did it was thrilling.
 In 3 weeks I cut a 117-page script down to 95 pages.
 And as a result I ended up with the sharpest and clearest draft of the script I’d written.
 The need for economical definition instantly identified anything that was vague or purposeless and shocked the script into its most concentrated form.

 RULE # 15: The idiotic Kill Your Babies line.You’ve all heard this before.
 It means getting rid of all your precious “best thing you’ve ever written” scenes.
 I’ve never liked this analogy though.
-It should be reserved for the horrific, pathetic psychopaths like the woman who actually did drown 4 of her kids in the bathtub.
+It’s too close to actual human behavior.

 What this really means (without the threat of infanticide) is cutting and excising anything that doesn’t serve to bring the script to life.
 It goes back to what I said about beginning the 2nd Draft.
 Identify the essence of your script and actively shape everything towards it.